Sleep Apnea Symptoms: How to Recognize the Signs Early

 I’d been dismissing everything for years.
 The exhaustion that coffee couldn’t touch.
 The headaches every single morning without exception.
 The moments of nodding off in meetings that I’d learned to disguise as deep thought.
 I’d attributed all of it to stress, to getting older, to not drinking enough water, to everything except the one thing that was actually causing it.
 My obstructive sleep apnea was severe and I had no idea.

-When I finally had my sleep study done, my AHI came back in the fifties.
+When I finally had a proper sleep study done, my AHI came back in the fifties.
 Over fifty breathing interruptions every hour.
-My blood oxygen had been dropping to 78 percent during the night.
-For years, my brain and body had been systematically deprived of oxygen hundreds of times every night, and I’d been explaining away the symptoms as ordinary life.
+My blood oxygen had been dropping into the seventies during the night.
+My brain and body had been deprived of oxygen hundreds of times every night for years, and I’d been explaining the symptoms away as ordinary life.
+The full version of how the diagnosis came together sits over on Living With Sleep Apnea if you want the rest of that story.

-This post is about those symptoms.
-Not as a clinical checklist, but as the things I actually lived through, recognised too late, and wish someone had described to me plainly before they got as bad as they did.
+This post is about the symptoms themselves.
+Not as a clinical checklist, but as the things I actually lived through, recognized too late, and wish someone had described to me plainly before they got as bad as they did.
+I’ve grouped them roughly into the things that happen at night, the things you wake up with, the things that drag through your day, the things partners notice that you can’t, and the ways the picture looks different in women and in children.
+At the end I’ve laid out a clear path for what to do if any of this sounds like you.

 Every morning for years, I woke up with a headache.
 Not every now and then.
 Every single morning, without exception.
 I’d reach for the ibuprofen before I’d even properly opened my eyes, make coffee, and wait for the worst of it to pass before I could function.